QQ vs AK Odds: Pocket Queens vs Ace King

 Overpair

 A pocket pair that is higher than all cards on the board.
 QQ is an overpair on boards like J-8-3, T-6-2, or 9-4-2.
 When QQ is an overpair and AK has missed the board, QQ maintains its 56.7%+ preflop edge.
+On ace-high or king-high boards, QQ is no longer an overpair.

 Frequently Asked Questions